Coral hues are usually linked to positiveness, positiveness, enthusiasm and vitality.

-That being said, studies have shown that colors can have an impact on our mental and emotional well-being.
-Surrounding yourself with colors that you find pleasing and uplifting can help reduce stress and improve overall mood.
+However, research has also established the fact that colors can affect our mental and emotional health.
+Enveloping oneself in colors that are aesthetically and emotionally agreeable can alleviate stress and create a more positive mood state.
 So, if coral is a color that makes you feel good, incorporating it into your environment could be beneficial for your mental health.

 But what are the main points?